roverdotcom/social-graph/README.md

     the rating in stars given by the dog owner, each separated by a comma)

 Sections 2 to 4 will begin with a number on a separate line indictating how many lines follow for that section.
-Below in a small sample input.
+Below is a small sample input.

 The actual input will not include the comments indicated by a # or the whitespace preceeding the #.
 This file is available as ```sample-input.csv``` in this repository.

+Please note entries in real inputs are not necessarily ordered like this sample input.

 ```csv
 5 # total users, indexed from 0 to 4